nixlim/CV/README.md

 I headed several legal due diligence exercises in preparation for regulatory listings, identifying and assisting corporate clients to resolve potentially deal-breaking issues.
 This involved detailed analysis of thousands of pages of legal documentation as well as intricate understanding of clients' businesses and strategic goals.
 I am the guy who spots that missing ";" in your code.

-Some of the projects I was involved in:
+Some of the notable instructions I was involved in are:

 - Parallel Market IPO Launch (Saudi Arabia) [Link](https://www.shearman.com/news-and-events/news/2017/02/parallel-market-of-the-saudi-stock-exchange)
 - Second-largest Rights Issue on Saudi Stock Exchange [Link](https://www.shearman.com/news-and-events/news/2016/09/saudi-rights-issue)